CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 #### Network Snapshot Creation

-You can also generate a Network Snapshot before and after the upgrade by adding the `run-snapshot-before-after` option to the command:
+You can also generate a network snapshot before and after the upgrade by adding the `run-snapshot-before-after` option to the command:

 ```
 cumulus@switch:~$ netq lcm upgrade cl-image name upgrade-430 cl-version 4.3.0 netq-version 4.0.0 hostnames spine01,spine02,leaf01,leaf02 order spine,leaf run-snapshot-before-after